 I was not a fan of anything that tasted so overtly sour.
 I don’t know why my mom drank it like that.
 I guess she liked it?
-But drinking and cooking with buttermilk is encountering a resurgence so I figured it was a chance to talk about it and to show how to make a dairy free buttermilk too.
+But drinking and cooking with buttermilk are encountering a resurgence so I figured it was a chance to talk about it and to show how to make dairy-free buttermilk too.

 What is Buttermilk?

 The traditional buttermilk is a byproduct of churning cream to create butter.
 It’s the milk leftover from making butter, hence the name buttermilk.
 However, in today’s stores, most buttermilk is made by adding culturing agents to plain milk to cause it to ferment and thicken.

 This means making a vegan buttermilk substitute is relatively easy.
 We’ll get into that in a minute, but first, let’s talk about using buttermilk in your kitchen.